 This study is a global, prospective, observational, multi-center, single arm cohort study.
 The study will be conducted in routine clinical practice settings.
 Site selection is done by the Bayer country medical departments.
 Sites are selected based only on the experience of the oncologist with the indication and the treatment with Radium-223.
-It is planned to enroll 1,334 patients with Castration Resistant Prostate Cancer (CRPC) with bone metastases for whom a decision has been made by the treating physician and the patient to treat with Radium-223.
+It is planned to enroll 1,334 patients with CRPC with bone metastases for whom a decision has been made by the treating physician and the patient to treat with Radium-223.
 Treatment with Radium-223 should follow the approved local product information according to local health authority approved label.

-The study will be initiated in the US, Canada, EU (countries from other regions might be added) according to health authority approval labels.
-The observation period for each patient enrolled in this study is the time from the start of therapy with Radium-223 to death, withdrawal of consent, lost to follow-up or end of this study (maximum of 7 years after last administration of Radium-223), whichever comes first in time.
-To monitor the development of second primary malignancies and potential short and long term toxicities, second primary malignancies and Radium-223-related SAEs will be collected for each patient until end of study.
+The study will be initiated in the US, Canada, EU and Latin America (Argentina, Austria, Belgium, Canada, Colombia, Czech Republic, Denmark, France, Germany, Greece, Israel, Italy, Luxembourg, Mexico, Netherlands, Portugal, Spain, Sweden, United Kingdom, United States) according to health authority approval labels.
+The observation period for each patient enrolled in this study is the time from the start of therapy with Radium-223 to death, withdrawal of consent, lost to follow-up, or end of this study (maximum of 7 years after last administration of Radium-223), whichever comes first in time.
+To monitor the development of second primary malignancies and potential short and long term toxicities, second primary malignancies and study.

 In this observational study, the decision on the duration and dosage of treatment is agreed upon between the patient and the physician.
 However, it is highly recommended that the treating physician follows the local product information.
 The medication is used within the routine clinical practice setting.
 Commercially available product will be used to treat the patients.
+Radium-223 dichloride should not be given concurrently with abiraterone plus prednisone/prednisolone.
+The option of starting a bone health agent (BHA) including bisphosphonates or denosumab should be considered, taking into consideration applicable guidelines.